- Academic Affairs

 Unfortunately, CMS has not given further clarification to this guideline or a distinct definition of what therapeutic intent is.
-In June of 2006, a CMS Official did state that in order to meet the therapeutic intent standard, the "primary objective" of the particular study must be measurement of therapeutic benefit.
+In June 2006, a CMS official did state that to meet the therapeutic intent standard, the "primary objective" of the particular study must be measurement of therapeutic benefit.

 Local Medicare Contractors do have the authority to interpret and make the determination that an item or service is “reasonable and necessary” to diagnose or treat illness or injury if the item or service is not excluded by a statute or a Non-Covered Determination (NCD).